-Dose calculation parameters IREP input parameters Job category or task/Building Period Material Mode Absorption type or f 1 pCi/d Distribution type Parameter 1 Anyone routinely in Wilhelm Hall 1955-present Th-232 Chronic ingestion 5E-4 with M; 2E- 4 with S See Table 5-5 Constant Dose Anyone routinely in Wilhelm Hall 1955-present Ra-228 Chronic inhalation M See Table 5-5 Constant Dose Anyone routinely in Wilhelm Hall 1955-present Ra-228 Chronic ingestion 0.2 See Table 5-5 Constant Dose Anyone routinely in Wilhelm Hall 1955-present Th-228 Chronic inhalation M or S See Table 5-5 Constant Dose Anyone routinely in Wilhelm Hall 1955-present Th-228 Chronic ingestion 5E-4 with M; 2E- 4 with S See Table 5-5 Constant Dose Reactor workers and D&D workers 1965-1981 Tritium Total of all modes N/A N/A Lognormal, see Table 5- 6 for GSD Dose; see Table 5-6 Workers involved with D&D of reactor, including former reactor workers a 1978-1981 Co-60 or Zn-65 Chronic inhalation Type S 3,300 Constant Dose Workers involved with D&D of reactor, including former reactor workers a 1978-1981 Co-60 or Zn-65 Chronic ingestion Type S 660 Constant Dose Anyone routinely in Applied Science Center 1982-present Total of all modes N/A N/A Constant 8.6 mrem/yr a.
+IREP input parameters Job category or task/Building Period Material Mode Absorption type or f 1 pCi/d Distribution type Parameter 1 Anyone routinely in Wilhelm Hall 1955- present Ra-228 Chronic inhalation M See Table 5-5 Constant Dose Anyone routinely in Wilhelm Hall 1955- present Ra-228 Chronic ingestion 0.2 See Table 5-5 Constant Dose Anyone routinely in Wilhelm Hall 1955- present Th-228 Chronic inhalation M or S See Table 5-5 Constant Dose Anyone routinely in Wilhelm Hall 1955- present Th-228 Chronic ingestion 5E-4 with M; 2E-4 with S See Table 5-5 Constant Dose Reactor workers and D&D workers 1965-1981 Tritium Total of all modes N/A N/A Lognormal, see Table 5- 6 for GSD Dose; see Table 5-6 Workers involved with D&D of reactor, including former reactor workers a 1978-1981 Co-60 or Zn-65 Chronic inhalation Type S 3,300 Constant Dose Workers involved with D&D of reactor, including former reactor workers a 1978-1981 Co-60 or Zn-65 Chronic ingestion Type S 660 Constant Dose Anyone routinely in Applied Science Center 1982- present Tritium Total of all modes N/A N/A Constant 8.6 mrem/yr a.
 Values are for workers assumed to work in research or production full time.
-For supervisors, assume 0.25 of the intake; for all other employees (clerical, janitorial, security, etc) assume one-tenth of the supervisor's intake (0.025 of the intake in the table).
+For supervisors, assume 0.25 of the intake; for all other employees (clerical, janitorial security, etc) assume one-tenth of the supervisor's intake (0.025 of the intake in the table).

-6.0 OCCUPATIONAL EXTERNAL DOSE
+5.0 OCCUPATIONAL EXTERNAL DOSE

-Workers at Ames Laboratory received external radiation doses between 1942 and 1952 that were largely unmonitored [30].
-Pocket chambers were available that might have been used to monitor external doses, but very few records could be found [31].
-External exposures since 1953 have been monitored with film badges and thermoluminescent dosimeters (TLDs) and the records are essentially complete.
-However, there were extensive periods (1965 through 1981) when individual names were not recorded with dosimeter numbers and many records cannot be clearly associated with individual workers [32].
+Workers at Ames Laboratory received external radiation doses between 1942 and 1952 that were largely unmonitored [28].
+Pocket chambers were available that might have been used to monitor external doses, but very few records could be found [29].
+External exposures since 1953 have been monitored with film badges and thermoluminescent dosimeters (TLDs), and the records are essentially complete.
+However, there were extensive periods (1965 through 1981) when individual names were not recorded with dosimeter numbers and many records cannot be clearly associated with individual workers [30].
 For cases in which the individual's name is clearly associated with dosimetry records and the records are essentially complete, these individuals are considered monitored workers.
 For all other cases in which the records are unidentified or partially complete, the individuals are considered unmonitored workers for the missing or incomplete periods.
 External doses received since 1982 have been reliably recorded for each individual.
 Details of the external dosimetry program are addressed in this section.

-6.1 INTRODUCTION
+5.1 INTRODUCTION